polkadot-fellows/RFCs/text/0175-on-demand-coretime-as-core-scheduling.md

 ### Payment and pool revenue

 The spot price is paid into the broker's pot and accrued to the current timeslice's `InstaPoolHistory` record.
 This is the same record that receives on-demand revenue today.
-Distribution is unchanged: the system's share is burned per RFC-10, and private pool contributors claim theirs through `claim_revenue`.
+Distribution is unchanged: the system's share goes to the runtime's `OnRevenue` sink, and private pool contributors claim theirs through `claim_revenue`.

 ## Drawbacks